 In this model, it is accepted that issues with drugs and alcohol are biopsychosocial in nature.
 Meaning that use, or addiction, is rooted in our biology, our psychological make-up and our social network or environment.

 Harm reduction psychotherapy seeks to meet people where they are.
 It places the utmost importance on assisting people to first reduce harm to themselves or others caused by drug and alcohol use.
 This approach also places great importance on getting to know each person and their relationship with drugs and alcohol.

-Harm reduction therapy views each person as an individual who has complex needs that may extend beyond just addressing substance abuse or substance misuse.
+Harm reduction therapy views each person as an individual who has complex needs that may extend beyond just addressing substance misuse.
 (Need help with the terminology?)